 Disney-- much like many large companies, was plagued with inefficiencies in its software request processes.
 I came in as the sole designer (with very little resources) on the team to tackle the problem of designing a scalable platform for 200K employees, that could shorten the software request timeline from 6 arduous weeks to less than 1 week.

-Disney has a fragmented internal software request system, split among many departments.
+Disney has a fragmented internal software request system for their 200K employees, split among many departments.
 Part of this is due to the nature of a large corporation, the many different needs of teams across the company (everything from studio design to accounting and engineering), and the highly specialized needs of each individual team.
 In return, the team that managed internal tools and permissions within Disney was inundated with requests on understanding how they could maximize the potential of their teams through different applications and platforms.
 This led to a slow moving process that prevented product owners from doing their real jobs, and instead spent time "working on working", or explaining the same set of tools multiple times a day to different teams.

 If a team lead wanted to request new software for their team, the process usually would look like this:

 In part, this slow moving process was due to the structure of processes and decentralized nature of the different branches within Disney.
 While this structure proved to work well for individual branches, any situations that had to do with centralized processes across different branches became increasingly difficult.

 I came in as the sole product designer on the DTSS team, the centralized team that dealt with all software requests in the Walt Disney company.
 Prior to my joining, the team had attempted various ways of centralizing this information, but had failed many times.
 Previous solutions all ended up being outdated wikis or mounds of documentation that nobody (especially busy teams) had time to sift through, and product owners within my team still ended up fielding dozens of requests per week for new software.